Trey Parker: Bigger, Longer & Uncut and continued success

-Parker and Stone continue to write, direct, and voice most characters on South Park.
-Over time, the show has adopted a unique production process, in which an entire episode is written, animated and broadcast in one week.
-Parker and Stone state that subjecting themselves to a one-week deadline creates more spontaneity amongst themselves in the creative process, which they feel results in a funnier show.
-Although initial reviews for the show were negative in reference to its crass humor, the series has received numerous accolades, including five Primetime Emmy Awards, a Peabody Award, and numerous inclusions in various publications' lists of greatest television shows.
-Though its viewership is lower than it was at the height of its popularity in its earliest seasons, South Park remains one of the highest-rated series on Comedy Central.
+Starting in the fifth season (specifically "Scott Tenorman Must Die"), Cartman went from spoiled brat to scheming sociopath.
+Also in that season, the sweet Leopold "Butters" Stotch became a de facto fifth main character.
+Parker and Stone continue to write, direct and voice most characters on South Park.
+The show has adopted a unique production process, in which an entire episode is written, animated and broadcast in one week.
+Parker and Stone state that subjecting themselves to a one-week deadline creates more spontaneity, which they feel results in a funnier show.
+The series has received numerous accolades, including five Primetime Emmy Awards, a Peabody Award and inclusions in various publications' lists of greatest TV shows.

 In 2012, South Park cut back from producing 14 episodes per year (seven in the spring and seven in the fall) to a single run of 10 episodes in the fall, to allow the duo to explore other projects the rest of the year.
-The show's twenty-third season premiered on September 25, 2019.

-South Park has continued, becoming an enterprise worth hundreds of millions of dollars.
-The franchise has also expanded to music and video games.
-Comedy Central released various albums, including Chef Aid: The South Park Album and Mr. Hankey's Christmas Classics, in the late 1990s.
-The song "Chocolate Salty Balls" (as sung by the character Chef) was released as a single in the UK in 1998 to support the Chef Aid: The South Park Album and became a number one hit.
-Parker and Stone had little to do with the development of video games based on the series that were released at this time, but took full creative control of South Park: The Stick of Truth, a 2014 video game based on the series that received positive reviews and for which they shared (with Eric Fenstermaker) the 2014 Writing In A Comedy and Parker won the Performance in a Comedy, Supporting award by National Academy of Video Game Trade Reviewers (NAVGTR).
-Broadcast syndication rights to South Park were sold in 2003, and all episodes are available for free full-length on-demand legal streaming on the official South Park Studios website.
+It parodies pop culture, as in "The Return of the Fellowship of the Ring to the Two Towers".
+The Church of Scientology objected to the explication of its teachings in "Trapped in the Closet" (an illustrative segment has the subtitle "This is what Scientologists actually believe.")
+"Cartoon Wars Part I" and "Cartoon Wars Part II" address the Jyllands-Posten Muhammad cartoons controversy, with Kyle arguing that the First Amendment right of freedom of speech protects the right to offend: "Either it's all okay, or none of it is."

+Broadcast syndication rights to South Park were sold in 2003, and all episodes are available for free full-length on-demand legal streaming on the South Park Studios website.
 In 2007, the duo, with the help of their lawyer, Kevin Morris, cut a 50–50 joint venture with Comedy Central on all revenue not related to television; this includes digital rights to South Park, as well as films, soundtracks, T-shirts and other merchandise, in a deal worth $75 million.

+Parker and Stone had little to do with the development of earlyvideo games based on the series, but took full creative control of South Park: The Stick of Truth (2014), which received positive reviews.
+They shared (with Eric Fenstermaker) the 2014 Writing In A Comedy, and Parker won the Performance in a Comedy, Supporting award by National Academy of Video Game Trade Reviewers (NAVGTR).

 In August 2021, Parker and Stone signed a $900 million deal with ViacomCBS to renew the series for six additional seasons and 14 projects on Paramount+.
+The show's unique production was chronicled in Arthur Bradford's 6 Days to Air.